Cosette from Les Miserables

 What this suggests is now clear.
 The story, being a story, coincidentally has a messenger of truth appear in the guise of Thénardier, a disguised devil, bringing about dawn.
 But in reality, we cannot expect such convenient outcomes.

-Therefore, to prevent the birth of a miserable society, we must equip ourselves with the means to reveal all the facts as needed and restore honour.
+Therefore, to prevent the birth of a merciless society, we must equip ourselves with the means to reveal all the facts as needed and restore honour.
 The current internet lacks this capability.

 Such means of restoring honour and mechanisms to mitigate the damage caused by data linking cannot be achieved solely through technological means.
 Nor can they be achieved solely through institutional measures or social means through education.
 Only by combining technology, institutions, and education in a balanced way can we achieve this.
 Only then can we have an environment where everyone can use the internet safely and conveniently.